 What are the job prospects of students completing the MAAPP degree?

 MAAPP graduates have an excellent record of job placement in local, state, and federal positions, as well as in the private sector.
-Some have used the MAAPP program for training prior to continuing on to law school and careers in law and lobbying.
-Since 2001, the program has awarded over 500 Master of Science degrees.
-Furthermore, networking opportunities while in the program provide our students with an advantage in entering the fast-paced world of politics.
-We welcome students with a wide variety of career aspirations.
+Some have used the MAAPP program for training prior to continuing to law school and careers in law and advocacy.
+Since 2001, the program has awarded over 650 Master of Science degrees which provides students with vast networking opportunities.
+We welcome students with a wide variety of political career aspirations.

 How do I contact the Department with additional questions?

-If you have any further questions about the program, you can contact us through our inquiry form or by writing to the department’s Academic Coordinator:
+If you have any further questions about the program, you can contact us through our inquiry form or by contacting Elisa Kuchvalek via email: ekuchvalek@fsu.edu

-The Program Director for MAAPP also is available to answer program-specific questions:
+The Program Director for MAAPP also is available to answer program-specific questions.
+Dr. Brad Kile, email: bkile@fsu.edu